 Vienna is a very safe city for tourist, and there are no no-go areas.
 But as in any big city, you should be aware of surrounding and pickpocketing in a crowded area.
 Innere Stadt and Leopoldstadt are some of the safest areas in Vienna for tourists because they are always populated by tourists.

 If this is your first time, I recommend to stay at least three days in Vienna, which is enough to see the famous tourist attractions and get to know a bit about local history and culture.
 To make the best of you three days, I suggest to book hotel in Vienna Innere Stadt.

 |💎 Best luxury hotel:||Park Hyatt Vienna|

 |💰 Best budget hotel:||Motel One Wien-Staatsoper|

-14 Best Areas to Stay in Vienna for tourists
+The Best areas to stay in Vienna for first-time tourists are: